YonatanReuvenIsraeli/Windows-Bootloader-Fixer/README.md

 # Windows Bootloader Fixer v4.1.7
 Fixes the Windows bootloader.

-## Note:
+## Notes:
-Allows you to fix Windows bootloaders for Legacy BIOS, UEFI and both.
+- Allows you to fix Windows bootloaders for Legacy BIOS, UEFI and both.
+- This batch file does not support fixing the bootloader for Windows To Go installtations.